iziliev/Projects-with-Raspberri-Pi4B/README.md

 ##### 2. Update
 ##### 3.Manage package –  optional package – kodi – install from binary
 ##### 4. RetroPie-OLED Show Game Title on 128x64 OLED I2C Display for RetroPie v4.0.2+

+The I2C interface is disabled by default so you need to enable it.
+You can do this within the raspi-config tool on the command line by running:

+	sudo raspi-config

+A blue screen will appear.
+Now select Interfacing option.

+After this, we need to select I2C option.

+After this, we need to select Yes and press enter and then ok.

+After this, we need to reboot Raspberry Pi by typing below command:

+	sudo reboot

 	sudo ~/RetroPie-Setup/retropie_setup.sh